chris-moreton/uci-chess/README.md

     include 'vendor/autoload.php';

-Then, include the classes that you want to use
+Then, include the classes that you want to use, e.g.

     use Netsensia\Uci\Engine;
     use Netsensia\Uci\Match;
+    use Netsensia\Uci\Tournament\RoundRobin;

 ## Search for a move

     $engine = new Engine();

+    // Native application or Jar file?
+    $engine->setApplicationType(Engine::APPLICATION_TYPE_JAR);

     // The location of the chess engine on the local file system
-    $engine->setEngineLocation('/Users/Chris/git/chess/rival-chess-android-engine/dist/RivalChess.jar');
+    // You can download my engine, RivalChess from https://github.com/chris-moreton/rival-chess-android-engine/tree/master/dist
+    $engine->setEngineLocation('/path/to/engine.jar');

     // Set engine parameters
     $engine->setMode(Engine::MODE_NODES);
     $engine->setModeValue(100000);

-    // Native application or Jar file?
-    $engine->setApplicationType(Engine::APPLICATION_TYPE_JAR);

     // Set the starting position of the match (before any moves have been played)
     $engine->setPosition(Engine::STARTPOS);